gov-vj/Machine-Learning-Projects/Linear Regression/Project 4/README.md

 Point to remember: As we add more power, the complexity of model increases and the model becomes overfit.

-Result: Polynomial of degree 6 is best fit.
+Result: Polynomial of degree 6 is the best fit.

 [Other Machine Learning Projects](https://github.com/gov-vj/Machine-Learning-Projects)